 Comprised of Kensal Green, Highgate, West Norwood, Abney Park, Nunhead, Brompton and Tower Hamlets cemeteries, the Magnificent Seven were created in 1832 as part of an effort to move burials out of the City of London in response to the twin pressures of health concerns about overcrowded church yard cemeteries and desires for buildable land in the rapidly expanding city.

-Like many of the city's other cemeteries it was damaged by bombings during WWII, causing the total destruction of the Episcopal chapel and damage to other buildings and monuments.
-Today, ongoing restoration and stewardship work is done by the Friends of the Norwood Cemetery, who also host regular tours of the cemetery.
+Like many of the city's other cemeteries it was damaged by bombings during WWII, causing the destruction of the former Dissenter's chapel and damage to other buildings and monuments.
+Today, ongoing restoration and stewardship work is overseen by Lambeth Council and is largely advised by the Friends of West Norwood Cemetery, who also host regular tours of the cemetery.